U3D Reader

 Limitations

 The animation stored within a particular file is not exposed to developers.
-However, if you are providing a U3D file to HOOPS Publish to put into a PDF document then the U3D remains unchanged and the animation remains available and can be exposed in the PDF document.
+However, if you are providing a U3D file to Advanced Publishing to put into a PDF document, then the U3D remains unchanged and the animation remains available and can be exposed in the PDF document.